sjahl/blagg/about/index.markdown

 title: About Steve
 ---

 I'm a sysadmin at a university.
-I spend most of my time these days working on an OpenStack cloud, writing puppet manifests, and deploying linux systems.
+I spend most of my time these days herding linux servers, working on an OpenStack cloud, and writing puppet manifests.
 When I'm not being angry at computers, I enjoy brewing and tasting fine beers, cycling, playing hockey, and hiking.

 ## Me on the Internet